 Legionnaires' disease and Pontiac fever are two diseases caused by the bacterium Legionella.
-This organism was identified in 1976 during an outbreak at the American Legion Convention in Philadelphia.
+This organism was identified in 1976 during an outbreak at the American Legion Convention in Philadelphia at the Bellevue-Stratford Hotel.
 Subsequently, the organism was also linked to an earlier flu-like disease outbreak in Pontiac, Mich.
 Legionellosis refers to these two clinical entities caused by the bacteria of the genus Legionella.

 Pontiac fever is a milder illness with flu-like symptoms (no pneumonia) that is self-limited and not known to cause any fatalities.
 Hospitalization is usually not necessary as basic supportive care (drinking plenty of fluids, acetaminophen [Tylenol] to lower the fever) is all that is necessary.

 What Are Causes and Risk Factors of Legionnaires' Disease and Pontiac Fever (Legionellosis)?

 Both Legionnaires' disease and Pontiac fever are caused by the Legionella bacterium.
 Not everyone exposed to the Legionella bacteria will get ill.

 Risk factors to develop the disease are

 - a weakened immune system (due to a disease, such as cancer or HIV/AIDS, or medications that suppress the immune system);

 - age over 50; and